 If it's the lowest monthly price you're after, Sprint has the S9 for $9/month (normally $33/month) or the S9+ at $14/month (normally $38/month).
 Both require an 18-month Spring Flex lease.

-The most aggressive carrier in terms of pricing doesn't currently have any deals on the S9 or S9+.
-That means you'll pay $720 for the S9 ($30/month over 24 months) or $840 for the S9+ ($30/month over 24 months + a $120 down payment).
-However, stay tuned as T-Mobile is bound to offer a back-to-school special in the coming days.
+The UnCarrier Network currently has a BOGO offer on the S9 and S9+.
+That means you'll pay $720 for the S9 ($30/month over 24 months) or $840 for the S9+ ($30/month over 24 months + a $120 down payment) and get the second phone for free via 24 monthly bill credits.
+Just keep in mind that the offer requires that you open a new line of service.

 The prepaid carriers are also getting in on the S9 deals.
 For the absolute lowest prepaid price, Boost has the S9 for $699.99.